tfrere/music-to-led/README.md

     FRONT

-    - Beautiful gif for GUI
-    - Fix cannot rename a state that is already taken
     - Change "audio channels" by their log frequency reference
-    - Change "audio gain" by his real value
-    OK - Change spectrograph by having bass at bottom
-    - Fix AudioViz auto width sizeMe

     BACK

-    - Piano note chunked has to be reverse / mirrorable
     - Rendre le spectrum et fire generique à color ?

     SERIAL TO LED